nandoflorestan/pluserable/README.rst

   like this::

     [pluserable]
+        autologin = false
         email_domains_blacklist = barbie.com
             sbt.com.br

+- The ``autologin`` setting determines whether a user gets logged in directly after registration.

-- In the above configuration variable you can block certain domains from users' email addresses.
+- Through the blacklist setting you can block certain domains from users' email addresses.

 - pluserable includes a (very standard and vanilla) SecurityPolicy.
   If you wish to use it, do::